nholuongut/traffic-info/README.md

 - Road blocked -> Adds and removes roadblocks (anything that impedes traffic)
 - Accident Location -> Adds and/or removes accidents from a section, adds the specific coordinates in a given section
-- Visibility -> Alters the visibility of the some sections, being it that less visibility makes it harder to drive ​
+- Visibility -> Alters the visibility of the some sections, being it that less visibility makes it harder to drive

     As said before, these messages are stored in 2 RabbitMQ queues (Car movements gets a queue of his own due to high loads of data generation,this is done in order to unsynchronization issues in the other messages).
     Without getting in unecessary details, this script uses one of the API GET methods to have an idea of the internal state of the data in the DataBase, and then, from there continuosly generates messages to get the simulation running.
     Note, that the information about cars and sections is only asked once, and from there the script keeps a representation of the data so that the server doesn't need to perform unecessary work, this is because of how these setups/sensors would behave in the real world as mentioned above.
-    All the other messages are not very costly so before creating them the server gives information about police locations, etc.
+    All the other messages are not very costly so before creating them the server gives information about police locations, etc.​
-    ​

 The messages are json Objects, for example:
 ​
 - {"type": "insert", "id" : 5, "plate":AL16PO, "city": "Ilhavo"}
 - {"type":"visibility", "id":6, "visibility": 50, "city":"Ilhavo"}
-​

 ​
 #### File Receive.py
 ​